xlwings/xlwings/docs/pro/server/officejs_custom_functions.rst

         """This is a classic Hello World example""" return f"Hello {name}!"

-These doc strings will appear in Excel's function wizard.
+These doc strings will appear in Excel's function wizard/formula builder.
 Note that the name of the arguments will automatically be shown when typing the formula into a cell (intellisense).

 Date and time
 -------------